jncraton/languagemodels/paper.md

 - Zero-shot classification with the `classify` function
 - Semantic search via a document store using the `store_doc` and `load_doc` functions
 - Extractive question answering using the `extract_answer` function
-- Basic web retrieval using the `fetch_wiki` function
+- Basic web retrieval using the `get_wiki` function

 The package includes the following features under the hood